nasa-raspberry-si/evaluation/docs/evaluation_protocol.md

 > [OWLAT](https://www-robotics.jpl.nasa.gov/how-we-do-it/systems/ocean-world-lander-autonomy-testbed-owlat/)
 > [OceanWATERS](https://github.com/nasa/ow_simulator)

-**Autonomy (mode) + Testbed**
+**Ecosystem: Autonomy + Testbed + Environment**

-> We use different modes of our Autonomy for comparing with the baselines and comparing the developed capabilities.
+> We call the target system operating in an uncertain environment with the Autonomy providing the capability to adapt the system.

 **Intent**